Communicating bad news

 A letter from an insurance company

 How should you communicate bad news?
 We all get letters from companies, albeit fewer and fewer thanks to digitalisation and environmentally conscious factors.
+In the following, we discuss a case study.

 This is my insurance bill, informing me of what is due and that there has been a price increase.
 I get the bill once a year, and it’s the only touchpoint I have with them.
 Why would they not use this opportunity to build a relationship?
 Foster loyalty?
 Or try to up or cross sell me anything?